Home

 • Ratel Pan – faces west so morning is the best time to sit here.
 There are normally crocs and water birds sitting on the islands of sand...

 Please don't write the other eight structures off - try them if you are driving past.
 We have not had consistently good sightings at them but you may.
-For example, Gardenia (near Berg en Dal) has so much potential as the water is so close to the structure but animals tend to visit other water sources in the area...
+For example, Gardenia (near Berg en Dal) has a lot of potential as the water is so close to the structure but animals tend to visit other water sources in the area...

-Etosha do not have 'hides' - they have only small covered viewing platforms at each of the three camp waterholes.
+Until 2014 Etosha did not have public 'hides' - they had only small covered viewing platforms at each of the three main camp waterholes.

-In 2007 when Etosha celebrated its centenary there were plans for the construction of hides at three select waterholes but as at the end of 2010 these have not materialised.
+In 2007, when Etosha celebrated its centenary, there were plans for the construction of public hides at three select waterholes and eventually in 2014 a new public hide was constructed at Olifantsrus in the west of the park.

 Return from Hides back to the Safari Photo Tips page